Let all mortal flesh keep silence: Origin and usage in Eastern Christian traditions

 The ancient hymn is contained within the Ancient Georgian Iadgari (Chantbook) of Jerusalem, demonstrating its liturgical use for some time prior to the middle of the 6th century.

-Borrowed from the old Divine Liturgy of St. James, it replaces the Cherubikon in the Divine Liturgy of St. Basil the Great in the Eucharist celebrated in the morning of Holy Saturday.
+Borrowed from the old Divine Liturgy of St. James, it replaces the Cherubikon in the Divine Liturgy of St. Basil the Great in the Eucharist celebrated as part of vespers of Holy Saturday.
 The Byzantine Rite only makes use of the Divine Liturgy of St. Basil ten times a year, and during most of the liturgical year the Divine Liturgy of St. John Chrysostom is used instead.
 However, even in the dates when the Divine Liturgy of St. Basil is used, the normal Cherubikon is usually sung.
 It is however replaced by the anthem Let all mortal flesh keep silent specifically on Holy Saturday; on Holy Thursday it is replaced with the prayer 'Of Thy mystical supper'.

 However, Churches that use the Divine Liturgy of St. James as their principal Liturgy or as a Liturgy in frequent use, such as the Syriac Orthodox Church, the Syriac Catholic Church, the Syro-Malankara Catholic Church and the Maronite Church sing the hymn Let all mortal flesh keep silent regularly, whenever the Divine Liturgy of St. James is used, since the anthem Let all mortal flesh keep silent is the standard Cherubic Hymn of that Liturgy.